AaronRamsden/UCMatlabToolbox/README.md

 ### Tim Holy

 The contents of the folder `lib/distinguishable_colors/` is credited to Tim Holy and is redistributed under [license](lib/distinguishable_colors/license.txt) Copyright (c) 2010-2011.
 This function was sourced from [here](http://au.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors?focused=5178885&tab=function).

+## Contribition

+Open a pull request if you would like to contribute to this Matlab toolbox.